- Undergraduate Awards

 Faculty in the Department nominate students for this award.

-Submit your nomination to Natascha Miller (miller.521) ELECTRONICALLY with "Dieter Cunz Award Nomination" in the subject line no later than Friday, March 9, 2018 (noon).
+Email your nomination to Natascha Miller (miller.521) with "Dieter Cunz Award Nomination" in the subject line no later than Thursday, March 5, 2020 (noon).

 The Undergraduate Project Award

 Two prizes will be awarded each year, normally one presented in the foreign language studied and the other presented in English.

 Students who have taken at least one language or literature course at an advanced level (3000 and above), or students with written recommendation of an instructor.
 Projects must have been completed in the calendar year 2019.

 Literary, cultural, linguistic, and socio-political topics may be chosen.